 - Panosteitis (bone inflammation) (a self limiting disease affecting young dogs in large, rapidly growing breeds)

-- Hip Dysplasia (malformation of the this hip joints causing pain and disability): breed mean score 9.6 (parents should be lower)
+- Hip Dysplasia: breed 5 year mean score 9.8 (parents should be lower)

-- Eye Disease: Persistent hyperplastic primary vitreous (PHPV ) (litter screening) (lesions which can lead to visual impairment); Multi-ocular defects (MOD) (litter screening)
+Persistent hyperplastic primary vitreous (PHPV ) (litter screening)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 - von Willebrand’s disease type 1 (vWD)

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.

 Dilated Cardiomyopathy (DCM) (heart chambers enlarge and walls of ventricles become thin, causing heart failure – very prevalent in this breed).
 There are three tests available:

 Echocardiogram – must be done by a cardiologist and needs to be repeated regularly;